-

 Among the green building features of the facility:

-• A new recycled water system that is being installed around the airport campus that will work in concert with low-flow faucets and flush valves, resulting in substantial reductions in the amount of potable water used by the building.
+• A new recycled water system that is being installed around the airport campus.
+It will work in concert with low-flow faucets and flush valves, resulting in substantial reductions in the amount of potable water used by the building.

 • A new stormwater collection and management system collects all rainwater runoff, which is filtered and reclaimed at an off-site treatment facility.
 This system ensures that rainwater will be treated and reused as opposed to directly draining into the Pacific Ocean.